bitterbloom/pl-compiler/docs/overview/enums_and_unions.md

 ## Enum variables

-If you define the enum variant within the enum declaration, then the variant identifier will live in the scope of the enum type:
+To make an enum variable you simply have to assign a variable with the enum type with one of its variants If you define the enum variant within the enum declaration, then the variant identifier will live in the scope of the enum type: